Teeth Cleaning or Teeth Whitening?

 Does teeth whitening damage enamel?

-It generally starts with some in practice work which then leads to some overnight teeth whitening at home for two weeks.
-And that gets rid of not only the external stains on the teeth but also changes the colour of the teeth back to the way they were when you were younger.
-The way that it works is the carbamide peroxide and hydrogen peroxide gel opens up the tubules within the tooth and gets rid of the internal stains in the tooth whereas toothpaste will only get rid of the stains on the surface of the tooth, it won’t penetrate any deeper.
-So, for that reason, teeth whitening tends to be seen as the much more effective option.
+It generally starts with some in-practice work, leading to some overnight teeth whitening at home for two weeks.
+This gets rid of not only the external stains on the teeth, but also changes their colour back to how they were.
+It works with the carbamide peroxide and hydrogen peroxide gel opening up the tubules within the tooth and getting rid of the internal stains.
+Toothpaste will only get rid of the stains on the surface of the tooth, it won’t penetrate any deeper.

 How old do I have to be to whiten my teeth?